Machu Picchu Travel Guide

 Best Time to Visit

 The low season for Machu Picchu is from December to February during the rainy season.
 There are fewer tourists and less crowding around attractions within the citadel.
-Still, the tradeoff is a much higher probability for rain, so don’t forget your raingear.
+There is a much higher probability for rain, so don’t forget your raingear.

 Geography & Map